‘A night of pleasure becomes a night of terror‘

 Europe struggled to work out how to market the movie; Germany renamed it Der Turm der Lebenden Leichen (“Tower of the Living Corpses” – artistic license, considering the lack of zombies) and in Italy, it was called Perché il dio fenicio continua ad uccidere?
 “Why Does the Phoenician God Continue to Kill?” a typically colourful rechristening.

-In Britain the film was somewhat ridiculed for being too graphic and too ridiculous, with nothing contemporary to compare it with; history has been more than obliging, though, whilst not perfect, it is entertaining and even somewhat trailblazing in its style and content.
+In Britain, Tower of Evil was somewhat ridiculed for being too graphic and too ridiculous, with nothing contemporary to compare it with; history has been more than obliging, though, whilst not perfect, it is entertaining and even somewhat trailblazing in its style and content.